pymor/conda-forge-windows-vagrant-builder/README.md

 will in turn drop you into a bash shell configured with the relevant Conda environment.
 The provisioning process installs the MSYS2 `posix` package, which provides an environment that is relatively close to a standard Unix shell.
-The conda-forge install lives in `C:\Tools\Miniconda3`, A.K.A `/c/tools/miniconda3` according to Unix tools.
+The conda-forge install lives in `C:\mc3`, A.K.A `/c/mc3` according to Unix tools.
+(This is not the Chocolatey default due to a nasty problem with the case-insensitivity of the Windows filesystem.)